Casualties of the September 11 attacks: Conspiracy theories

 Contrary to some conspiracy theories about Jewish people being warned not to go to work that day, the number of Jewish people who died in the attacks is variously estimated at between 270 and 400, based on the last names of the dead.

 List of the dead

 The following list details the number of deaths reported by companies in business premises at the World Trade Center.
 The list includes WTC tenants (all buildings), vendors, visitors, independent emergency responders, as well as some hijacked passenger-related firms.
+This list only includes 2,117 of the victims.